 Smoking or using tobacco is an important risk factor for heart disease.
 Here’s how:

 - The chemicals in tobacco damage blood vessels and heart, causing narrowing of arteries (atherosclerosis), which can lead to heart attack.

 - Carbon monoxide in cigarette smoke replaces some of the oxygen carried in the blood.
 This forces the heart to work harder to supply adequate oxygen to tissues, increasing heart rate and blood pressure.

 - Women who smoke and take birth control pills are at a high risk of having a heart attack or stroke as the combination of the two increases the risk of blood clots.

 There is no safe limit to smoking.
 The more a person smokes, the greater are his/her chances of heart disease.
 Quitting smoking, on the other hand, reduces the risk of heart disease, regardless of how much or for how long a person smoked before.

 6. Other natural remedies to a healthy heart

-- Donating blood – Excess iron in blood can also lead to heart attack.
-Donating blood not only keeps iron levels in check, but also maintains a healthy viscosity of blood (thick blood is a risk factor in heart disease).
+- Donating blood – Excess iron in the blood can also lead to heart attack.
+Donating blood not only keeps iron levels in check but also maintains a healthy viscosity of blood (thick blood is a risk factor for heart disease).